 Welcome to the District 8ER Web Site

-If you are interested in joining the Auxiliary and are at least seventeen years of age and able to successfully pass the Personnel Security Investigation, please consider joining the Coast Guard Auxiliary.
-Go to our website and find the Flotilla nearest you, or fill out the online form to get started.
+If you are interested in joining the Coast Guard Auxiliary and are at least eighteen years of age and able to successfully pass the Security Background Investigation, please consider joining.
+Go to our website and find the Flotilla nearest you or fill out the online form to get started.

 Chief of Staff